OneWater (ONEW)

 7. Gross Margin & Pricing Power

 OneWater has bad unit economics for a retailer, signaling it operates in a competitive market and lacks pricing power because its inventory is sold in many places.
-As you can see below, it averaged a 23.8% gross margin over the last two years.
-Said differently, OneWater had to pay a chunky $76.24 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 23.6% gross margin over the last two years.
+That means OneWater paid its suppliers a lot of money ($76.36 for every $100 in revenue) to run its business.
+OneWater Trailing 12-Month Gross Margin

-This quarter, OneWater’s gross profit margin was 22.6%, down 2.2 percentage points year on year.
-OneWater’s full-year margin has also been trending down over the past 12 months, decreasing by 1.8 percentage points.
+OneWater produced a 23.5% gross profit margin in Q4, in line with the same quarter last year.
+Zooming out, OneWater’s full-year margin has been trending down over the past 12 months, decreasing by 1.1 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to discount products and higher input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin